OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 |Client computer time zone|This is set on the operating system of the client computer.
 Most browsers use the client computer time zone to display date or time values of the JavaScript **Date** object.<br/><br/>An Outlook rich client uses this time zone to display date or time values in the user interface. <br/><br/>For example, on a client computer running Windows, Outlook uses the time zone set on Windows as the local time zone.
 On the Mac, if the user changes the time zone on the client computer, Outlook for Mac would prompt the user to update the time zone in Outlook as well.|
 |Exchange Admin Center (EAC) time zone|The user sets this time zone value (and the preferred language) when he or she logs on to Outlook on the web or OWA for Devices the first time. <br/><br/>Outlook on the web and OWA for Devices use this time zone to display date or time values in the user interface.|

 Because an Outlook rich client uses the client computer time zone, and the user interface of Outlook on the web and OWA for Devices uses the EAC time zone, the local time for the same add-in installed for the same mailbox can be different when running in an Outlook rich client and in Outlook on the web or OWA for Devices.
-As an Outlook Add-in developer, you should appropriately input and output date values so that those values are always consistent with the time zone that the user expects on the corresponding client.
+As an Outlook add-in developer, you should appropriately input and output date values so that those values are always consistent with the time zone that the user expects on the corresponding client.

 ### Date-related API